TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          x,y,w,h + calc /stdWrap

    Description
-         Define the workarea on the gif file.
-All the GifBuilderObj's will see this as the dimensions of the gif-file regarding alignment, overlaying of images an so on.
+         Define the workarea on the image file.
+All the GifBuilderObjects will see this as the dimensions of the image file regarding alignment, overlaying of images an so on.
 Only TEXT objects exceeding the boundaries of the workarea will be printed outside this area.

 .. container:: table-row